 Washington Grove supports the State's vision for more variety in housing stock to ensure greater consistency with the state's vision for housing in the community.
-Section 12 (Housing) addresses this challenge of affordable housing through the Town's commitment to expanding the diversity of residents, support for rentals, infill development, and residential use in the Commercial Corner.
+Section 12 (Housing) addresses this challenge of affordable housing through the Town's commitment to expanding the diversity of residents, support for rentals and accessory dwelling units, infill development, and residential use in the Commercial Corner.